Image of a therapist and client in a counseling session.

 Thriveworks depression counseling in Media, PA is conducted both in person and online by video.
 We encourage you to choose the option that works best for you.

-How often should you have therapy for depression?
+How often should you attend depression therapy sessions?

 Depression counseling can last for a few weeks, months, or longer, dependent on the severity of one’s depression as well as their needs and preferences.